nelson-mrk/Tensorflow2-learning-tracks/README.md

-# C-plus-plus-new-start
+# start to use tensorflow2
-make the notes of C plus plus learning study the basic use of github
+make the notes of Tensorflow learning study the basic use of github